2022 Alaska's at-large congressional district special election: Aftermath and analysis

 The results were praised by pundits and activists, with FairVote, a pro-RCV lobbying group, arguing the low number of spoiled ballots proved Alaskans could use and understand the system.
 Former presidential candidate Andrew Yang said the election served as a model for electing moderate candidates to office, regardless of partisan affiliation.

 However, experts in social choice criticized the election procedure for its pathological behavior called a center squeeze.
 Begich was eliminated in the first round, despite being preferred by a majority of voters to each one of his opponents, with 53% of voters ranking him above Peltola.
-However, Palin spoiled the election by splitting the first-round vote, leading to Begich's elimination and costing Republicans the seat.
-The final winner, Mary Peltola, was not listed at all on most voters' ballots.
+However, Palin spoiled the election by splitting the first-round vote, leading to Begich's elimination and contributing to Republicans losing the seat.
+The final winner, Mary Peltola, was not listed at all on a majority of ballots.

+Another factor which contributed to the outcome was the number of ballots that were retired due to exhaustion or overvoting after the elimination of Begich.
+Approximately 21% of ballots were retired after Begich's elimination compared to 2.8% after the elimination of the write-in candidates.
+This corresponds to 11,243 voters who did not rank either remaining candidate below Nick Begich.
+This is substantially higher than the margin of victory which was only 5,140 votes.

 The election was also an example of a no-show paradox, where a voter's ballot has the opposite of its intended effect, with high Republican turnout by Palin supporters leading to a Democrat (Peltola) winning.
 Peltola won the race because of 5,200 ballots ranking her last, behind Palin and Begich.
 Similarly, the election was an example of negative (or perverse) responsiveness, where a candidate loses as a result of having too much support (i.e. receiving too high of a rank, or less formally, "winning too many votes").

 In the wake of the election, a poll found 54% of Alaskans, including a third of Peltola voters, supported a repeal of RCV.
 Despite this, a 2024 ballot measure to repeal the RCV system ultimately failed.
 Observers noted such pathologies would have occurred under Alaska's previous primary system as well, leading some to suggest Alaska adopt a rule without similar behavior.